 Dr. Roxburgh has practised at Belair Medical since 1989.
 She has a special interest in counselling, nutrition and women’s health.

 Dr. Harvey is a GP with a Diploma in Child Health and interests in paediatrics, women’s health and preventative medicine.
 She enjoys seeing women during their pregnancy and is part of the shared care program.

 Dr. Roxburgh has worked extensively in emergency medicine in both rural and city hospitals.
 She has a special interest in women’s health, emergency medicine and paediatrics.

-Jane is a General Practice Registrar who has been at Belair Medical for the last 3 years.
 Jane enjoys all aspects of general practice from Paediatric medicine to Geriatric medicine and chronic disease management, women’s health and mental health.
 She enjoys talking with her patients and understanding their concerns in the context of their lives, understanding everyone is an individual.
 Jane is particularly passionate about lifestyle medicine and discussing how lifestyle modification can help people achieve their health goals.
-In her spare time she enjoys spending time with her family, which includes a very active Kelpie Cross who loves walks.
+In her spare time she delights in spending time with her young family, and taking her dog for long walks.

 After working at Flinders Medical Centre, the Women’s and Children’s Hospital in Adelaide and the Royal Hobart Hospital, Dr Shimmin chose to specialise in general practice.

 She has practiced as a GP in the southern suburbs of Adelaide for 10 years.
 She has a special interest in the care of women and children, such as antenatal shared care, menopause and contraception including the insertion/removal of Implanons, Mirena and copper IUDs.
 Her professional interests also include travel advice and travel vaccinations.

 Dr Shimmin also holds a Diploma of Child Health and a Certificate of Sexual and Reproductive Health.